 To set access to an object, go to its properties dialog and open the Access tab.
 This tab is displayed only if you have the Manage access to this item right.

 On the left, you will see the list of users.
 This list includes only those users towards whom you have the Manage user's access rights right.
 The users who already have some access to the item are highlighted and displayed at the top of the list.
-To quickly search for users, apply the dynamic filter located above the list.
-Enter the name or part of the username.
-The users whose name corresponds to the mask will be displayed.

 Another way to facilitate your work with the list is to use sorting.
 You can sort the items either in the alphabetical or access rights order.
 To do this, use the button to the right of the dynamic filter.
 The button shows the mode of sorting different from the one in use.